voteview/voteview-dev/docs/usage.rst

 This section is to be executed on your local development computer.

+You will need to:

+- Install Python 3.6 or above.
+- Install Poetry (``python3.6 -m pip install --user poetry``).
+- Install and run Docker server.

 Create a migration by running ``vvtool`` on the command line:

 .. code-block:: bash